 9.X.9.3.1.2 Initial-ranging transmission

 The initial ranging transmission shall be used by all CPEs to synchronize to the system when attempting to associate.
 The initial ranging transmission will be used for detecting and adjusting the timing offset and adjusting the transmission EIRP level.
-The initial-ranging transmission is performed using three consecutive symbols starting, as indicated in the US-MAP for the CPE, on the first symbol after the TTG.
-To allow for absorption of the signal propagation delay for the forward and return paths from a CPE located at a distance of up to a maximum of 100 km, 2 more buffer symbols are needed at the BS for this initial ranging burst to avoid spilling onto other signals received from synchronized CPEs.
-The window for the initial-ranging transmission shall therefore always occupy the first 5 OFDM symbols of the upstream subframe.
+The initial-ranging transmission is performed using two or four consecutive symbols starting, as indicated in the US-MAP for the CPE, on the first symbol after the TTG.

-The same ranging code shall be repeated on the ranging channel of these three OFDM symbols and this code shall be BPSK modulated with phase rotation according to the symbol index and the subcarrier index in order to maintain the phase continuity between two contiguous symbols after the CP is inserted in front of each OFDM symbol.
-These symbols shall be generated according to Equation (11) , except that 0≤t≤2Ts.
-A time-domain illustration of the three consecutive symbols used for the initial-ranging transmission is shown in Figure 155.
+These symbols shall be generated according to Equation (9.X.9.3.1.2-1) , except that 0≤t≤2Ts.
+A time-domain illustration used for the initial-ranging transmission is shown in Figure 9.X.9.3.1.2-1.

 st=Reej2πfc tk=-Nused-12,k≠0Nused-12ck ∙ej2πk∆f(t-Tg)